Stargazy pie: Folklore

 There was a rumour that the entire festival was a fabrication by the landlord of The Ship Inn in the 1950s.
 However, festivities had been recorded by Morton Nance, an author on the Cornish language, in 1927 in the magazine Old Cornwall.
 His description was regarding the festivities prior to 1900, though he doubted the reality of Tom Bawcock, suggesting it was in fact "Beau Coc".
-He also went on to confirm that the origins of the festival dated back to pre-Christian times, though it is unclear at what time the stargazy pie became part of the festivities.
+He also went on to claim that the origins of the festival dated back to pre-Christian times, though it is unclear at what time the stargazy pie became part of the festivities.
 Morton Nance went on to restore the traditional song sung on Tom Bawcock's Eve, played to the local tune "wedding March".

 A legend surrounding stargazy pie, along with the other unusual pies of Cornwall, is that they were the reason that the Devil never came to Cornwall.
 In his book Popular Romances of the West of England; or, The drolls, traditions, and superstitions of old Cornwall, a collection of Cornish traditions, Robert Hunt explains that the Devil crossed the River Tamar to Torpoint.
 The chapter, entitled "The Devil's Coits, etc", reasons that the Devil discovered the Cornish would put anything in a pie and decided to leave before they took a fancy to a "devilly" pie, returning to Devon.

+Earliest accounts

+Printed accounts of stargazy pie do not predate the 19th century.
+One of the earliest print accounts of the pie, in William Sandys' Specimens Of Cornish Provincial Dialect (1846), describes it as being made with pilchards and leeks.
+It also appears in Frances Eliza Millett Notley's Patience Caerhydon (1868–69), where the starry-gazy pie is made with mackerel.
+A poem is found in The North Georgia Gazette, and Winter Chronicle, a newspaper printed by and for the crew of Edward Parry's Arctic survey of 1819–20: